 Most fresh water harpacticoids belong to the families Ameiridae, Parastenocarididae and Canthocamptidae with a great amount of subterranean species.

-The order Harpacticoida contains over 3.000 species and subspecies belonging to 463 genera and 54 families; however, "the great majority of species is assumed to be still unknown, mainly because large regions of the earth (e.g. polar regions, Pacific, deep sea) have not yet been extensively sampled" (Willen, 2000).
+The order Harpacticoida contains over 4,300 species belonging to 589 genera and 56 families; however, "the great majority of species is assumed to be still unknown, mainly because large regions of the earth (e.g. polar regions, Pacific, deep sea) have not yet been extensively sampled" (Willen, 2000).

 "Thousands of species remain to be discovered and described.
 For example, an estimation of the number of species of Harpacticoida in the deep-sea regions quickly leads to a five-digit number" (Seifried, 2003)